 Then there was the sea bass with celery and a red wine bottarga jus that was inhaled by my dining buddy Biscuit.

 For the mains, I was the beneficiary of the graft that was put into this hunk of Galloway beef with a rustic hunk of crisped potato that shattered on my teeth, marrow featured too as did a wedge of cabbage and short rib.
 (More on that in a sec).
 Everything was covered in the sheen of glossy jus that had palate coating depths that could be detected by sonar.

 With that came slow cooked short rib with unctuous bone marrow served in a miniature pan that looked like it was nicked from the commis chef, inside there was a velvety topped spiced foam that spoke loudly of reduction and butter.
 Calling it rich was an understatement, I found myself scooping until it was over-spilling on my fork.

 The others had suckling lamb with mint radish and crushed black olives.
 I was told it was superb but the food envy was real when they saw my piece of show-stealing meat.
 Easy tiger.

 Dessert was the “warm chocolate, crunch, salted caramel ice cream”.
-What you get was hot, semi firm chocolate custard with tuile peppered with the crunch of cocoa nibs and a perfect quenelle of salted caramel ice cream.
-Eating it was completing engrossing with the tongue, it’s a pudding that deserves a spot in any pudding pilgrimage.
+What you get was hot, semi firm chocolate custard with tuile peppered with the crunch of cocoa nibs and a faultless quenelle of salted caramel ice cream.
+Eating it was completing engrossing for my tongue, it’s a pudding that deserves a spot in any pudding pilgrimage.